GSA/notifications-api/terraform/README.md

 ### Bootstrapping the state storage s3 buckets for the first time

-1. Run `terraform init`
+1. Within the `bootstrap` directory, run `terraform init`
 1. Run `./run.sh plan` to verify that the changes are what you expect
-1. Run `./run.sh apply` to set up the bucket and retrieve credentials
+1. Run `./run.sh apply` to set up the bucket
 1. Follow instructions under [Use bootstrap credentials](#use-bootstrap-credentials)
 1. Ensure that `import.sh` includes a line and correct IDs for any resources created
 1. Run `./teardown_creds.sh` to remove the space deployer account used to create the s3 bucket